-An evaluation of the container response to severe neck cracks was performed on a smaller population of 20 vials per glass type.
+vials per glass type.
 The method was designed to demonstrate the inherent nature of crack stability in conventional glass vials and illustrate the release of stored strain energy via fracture with the strengthened aluminosilicate vials.
 Figure 13 compares representative micrographs of a conventional vial to a strengthened aluminosilicate vial after damage from a rotary disc, showing different fractographic responses.
 For the conventional borosilicate vial, the rotary disc completely penetrates through the vial neck with no fracture observed, only a roughened cut surface from the disc.
-This means that the rotary disc carved a large pathway through the neck thickness (an exaggerated crack) of the conventional borosilicate vial, the image shows that the rotary disc penetrates less than 75% through the thickness of the neck before the stored strain energy (central tension) caused the glass to fracture and the flange to separate from the neck.
+This means that the rotary disc carved a large pathway through the neck thickness (an exaggerated crack) of the conventional borosilicate vial without the flange separating from the neck.
+For the strengthened aluminosilicate vial, the image shows that the rotary disc penetrates less than 75% through the thickness of the neck before the stored strain energy (central tension) caused the glass to fracture and the flange to separate from the neck.